oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/status-conditions.md

 ```
 {{% /expand %}}

-- `Rolling`
+#### `Rolling`
-  * This condition indicates that the operator is rolling the server pods in a domain, such as after it
+- This condition indicates that the operator is rolling the server pods in a domain, such as after it
   has detected an update to the Domain resource or Model in Image model that requires it to
   perform a [rolling restart]({{< relref "managing-domains/domain-lifecycle/startup#rolling-restarts" >}}) of the domain.
-  * The `status` attribute is always `True` for a `Rolling` condition.
+- The `status` attribute is always `True` for a `Rolling` condition.
-  * The `Rolling` condition is removed from the domain status when the rolling is completed.
+- The `Rolling` condition is removed from the domain status when the rolling is completed.

 ### Types of cluster conditions

 The following is a list of condition types for a Cluster resource.
-- `Completed`
+#### `Completed` {id="cluster-completed"}
-    * The `status` attribute of a `Completed` condition indicates whether the desired state of the
+- The `status` attribute of a `Completed` condition indicates whether the desired state of the
   Cluster resource has been fully achieved.
-    * The `status` attribute is set to `True` when:
+- The `status` attribute is set to `True` when:
-        * All server pods in the cluster that are expected to be running are ready at their target
+- All server pods in the cluster that are expected to be running are ready at their target
   image or images, `restartVersion`, and `introspectVersion`
-        * There are no pending server shutdown requests.
+- There are no pending server shutdown requests.

-- `Available`
+#### `Available` {id="cluster-available"}
-    * The `status` attribute is set to  `True` when a sufficient number of WebLogic Server pods are
+- The `status` attribute is set to  `True` when a sufficient number of WebLogic Server pods are
   ready in the cluster:
   * All WebLogic Server pods in the cluster are ready, as configured in the `cluster.spec.replicas`,
     or if it is not configured, in the `domain.spec.replicas` field.
   * When some server pods for the cluster are temporarily not ready, and the number of such
     server pods is fewer than the number specified in `cluster.spec.maxUnavailable`.
   * The `status` attribute is set to `False` if fewer than the sufficient number of WebLogic Server
     pods are ready in the cluster, or servers are rolling/starting, or a failure has occurred.

-### Notes on conditions
+### Condition life cycle

 After the operator detects a Cluster or Domain resource, it will ensure that each resource always has
 exactly one occurrence of an `Available` and of a `Completed` condition.
 The operator will not